 Lung cancer treatment that kills cancer cells also can affect normal cells, causing unwanted side effects.
 New lung cancer drugs called targeted therapies help reduce damage to healthy cells.
 They focus on cancer cells by interrupting their growth and how they function.

-Page last updated: March 22, 2020
+Page last updated: May 11, 2020